 Both of Central America's leading carriers, Copa and TACA, are poised to join Brazil's TAM as new members in the Star Alliance.

 Getting both TACA and Copa concludes a drastic turnaround for Star in Latin America, which in early 2007 lost its only Latin member, Varig.
-But Star succeeded last month at persuading TAM to join and the Brazilian carrier will formally become a member late next year or in early 2010.
+But Star has succeeded in persuading TAM to join and the Brazilian carrier will formally become a member late next year or in early 2010.

 With TAM, TACA and Copa, Star could overtake oneworld as the largest alliance in Latin America.
 Oneworld already has LAN and American Airlines, which is the largest US carrier in Latin America, and early this year accepted Mexicana as a new member.
 Mexicana chief executive Manuel Borja says the carrier, which several years ago left Star, is on track to formally join oneworld in April.

 SkyTeam, meanwhile, will be left with Aeromexico as its only Latin American member.
 Aeromexico chief executive Andres Conesa says SkyTeam's head office in Amsterdam has started to look for new members in the region.
 "We don't like to lose any members," Conesa says.
 "They were good members but it was their decision to leave."

 Source: Airline Business